Adding Encrypted Persistence to a Kali Linux Live USB Drive

 In this workshop, we will examine the various features available to us when booting Kali Linux from USB devices.
 We will explore features such as persistence, creating LUKS encrypted persistence stores, and even dabble in “LUKS Nuking” our USB drive.
 The default Kali Linux ISOs (from 1.0.7 onwards) support USB encrypted persistence.

-0x01 - Start by imaging the Kali ISO onto your USB stick (ours was /dev/sdb).
-Once done, you can inspect the USB partition structure using parted /dev/sdb print.
+0x01 - Start by imaging the Kali ISO onto your USB drive (ours was /dev/sdb).
+Once done, you can inspect the USB partition structure using parted /dev/sdb print:

 For ease of use, please use a root account.
 This can be done with “sudo su”.

-0x02 - Create and format an additional partition on the USB stick.
+0x02 - Create and format an additional partition on the USB drive.
 In our example, we create a persistent partition of about 7 GB in size:

 kali@kali:~$ parted GNU Parted 2.3 Using /dev/sda Welcome to GNU Parted!
 Type 'help' to view a list of commands. (parted) print devices /dev/sda (480GB) /dev/sdb (31.6GB) (parted) select /dev/sdb Using /dev/sdb (parted) print Model: SanDisk SanDisk Ultra (scsi) Disk /dev/sdb: 31.6GB Sector size (logical/physical): 512B/512B Partition Table: msdos Number Start End Size Type File system Flags 1 32.8kB 2988MB 2988MB primary boot, hidden 2 2988MB 3050MB 64.9MB primary fat16 (parted) mkpart primary 3050 10000 (parted) quit Information: You may need to update /etc/fstab.